malramsay64/phd-thesis/02_Dynamics/introduction.md

 ## Characterisation of Dynamics {#sec:intro_dynamics}

-The Trimer models is designed to model the dynamics of a fragile liquid.
+The Trimer model is designed to model the dynamics of a fragile liquid.
-In particular we want it to display dynamics similar to that of ortho-terphenyl.
+In particular, we want it to display dynamics similar to ortho-terphenyl.
-Here we introduce some dynamics quantities which are measured in both experiments and simulations.
+Here we introduce some dynamics quantities measured in both experiments and simulations that allow for a comparison between these simulation results and those measured experimentally for ortho-terphenyl.

 ## Structural Relaxation {#sec:intro_structural}

-The structural relaxation is the most fundamental relaxation process [@Angell2000] describing the time required for a liquid to return to equilibrium after a small perturbation. [@Ediger2012] The process of structural relaxation takes place over distances comparable to the size of the particles within the liquid. [@Angell1985] It "describes the process by which a liquid forgets it's structure from some earlier time",[@Ediger1996] which can be measured through density fluctuations. [@Angell2000] The structural relaxation is measured through a range of different experimental techniques, including;
+The structural relaxation is the most fundamental relaxation process [@Angell2000] describing the time required for the structure of a liquid to return to equilibrium after a small perturbation. [@Ediger2012] The process of structural relaxation takes place over distances comparable to the size of the particles within the liquid. [@Angell1985] It "describes the process by which a liquid forgets its structure from some earlier time",[@Ediger1996] which can be measured through density fluctuations. [@Angell2000] There are a range of experimental techniques used to measure structural relaxation including;
 neutron scattering, [@Mezei1987;@Bartsch1995;@Tolle2001]
 probe molecules, [@Wendt1998;@Cicerone1995]
 light scattering, [@Sidebottom1993;@Li1992;@Singh1998;@Griffin2012]